-One of the lovliest of all of the Banksias is Banksia ericifolia or Heath-leaved Banksia.
-A native to coastal areas of NSW and Southern Queensland will grow to 5m although a number of forms are available some.
+One of the loveliest of all of the Banksia species is Banksia ericifolia or ‘Heath Banksia’.
+A native to coastal areas of NSW and Southern Queensland that will grow to around 6m in height, although a number of smaller growing forms are available.

-Banksia ericifolia will flower during Autumn through to winter with brilliant orange or deep red flowers a white or cream form has also been identified.
+Banksia ericifolia is long flowering, with brilliant orange or deep red flowers, a white or cream form has also been identified.

 The large flowers are long lasting and excellent for attracting birds and bees to the garden.
-Florists and flower arrangers also love the strong strucural shape of these flowering marvels.
+Florists and flower arrangers also love the strong structural shape of these flowering marvels.

 Pruning should be light and regular rather than hard pruning.
 Hard pruning can kill banksias fairly quickly, however many gardeners do not prune Banksia ericifolia at all, they just cut the flowers.

 This is a plant that does not form a lignotuber, so hard pruning is not successful.

 - Position – Full Sun

 - Soil – Well drained, slightly acidic.

 - Height – To 6 metres in height, dwarf forms much smaller.